laravel/docs/upgrade.md

 #### The `request()` helper function

-The `request` will no longer work with nested keys.
+The `request` method will no longer work with nested keys.
 You can use `input` to replicate the old behaviour

     return request()->input('filters.date');